Dutchware Gear Double Whoopie Hook Review

 Disclosure of material connection: The author (Derek Hansen) was provided with a free sample from the manufacturer for testing and evaluation purposes.
 The comments in this post (written & spoken) are of my own opinion, which I formed after personally handling the gear.
 I was under no obligation to publish a review of this item.

-2 thoughts on “Dutchware Gear Double Whoopie Hook Review”
+2 responses to “Dutchware Gear Double Whoopie Hook Review”

 I’ve spent a good amount of time hanging with my son side-by-side, and he likes this solution.
 He gets pretty far into the air when I climb in.